Thakursim/Todo-List/README.md

 # Todo-django Web Application

-User can create, read and delete a task using this application.
+User can create, read, update and delete a task using this application.

 This project uses django.